 In February 2016, the FASB issued ASU 2016-02 ("ASU 2016-02"), Leases.
 ASU 2016-02 requires that lessees recognize assets and liabilities for the rights and obligations underlying leases with a lease term of more than one year.
 The amendments in this ASU are effective for annual periods beginning after December 15, 2018.
-The FASB has proposed a change that would allow a company to elect an optional transition method that applies the new lease requirements through a cumulative-effect adjustment in the period of adoption.
-The Company expects to adopt the standard on December 31, 2018 using the proposed optional transition method if finalized in its current form.
+In July 2018, the FASB issued ASU 2018-11, which, among other things, allows a company to elect an optional transition method that applies the new lease requirements through a cumulative-effect adjustment in the period of adoption.
+The Company expects to adopt the standard on December 31, 2018 using the optional transition method.
 The Company is currently identifying and implementing appropriate changes to its policies, business processes, systems and controls to support lease accounting and disclosures under ASU 2016-02.
-The Company is reviewing its leases to determine the impact of the adoption of ASU 2016-02 on its consolidated financial statements.
+The majority of the Company's existing lease arrangements are classified as operating leases, which the Company expects will continue to be classified as operating under the new standard.
+The Company does not expect the impact on the results of operations and cash flows after adoption to be material.